Spectal Harmonics: Bridging Spectral Embedding and Matrix Completion in Self-Supervised Learning: Related Work

 \section{Related Work}

-\paragraph{Self-Supervised Representation Learning} Recent success of self-supervised methods~\cite{chen2020simple,ermolov2021whitening, bardes2021vicreg, yeh2021decoupled, zbontar2021barlow}, especially in the domain of computer vision received great amount of attention since the learned representations ended up respecting the semantics of the data.
+Recent success of self-supervised methods~\cite{chen2020simple,ermolov2021whitening, bardes2021vicreg, yeh2021decoupled, zbontar2021barlow}, especially in the domain of computer vision received great amount of attention since the learned representations ended up respecting the semantics of the data.
 There has been a great interest in trying to understand the inner workings of the seemingly heuristic objectives since.

 While there are many lenses one may take up to study the problem~\cite{jing2021understanding, wang2022chaos, johnson2022contrastive, tian2021understanding, tian2022deep,haochen2021provable}, a particularly related to this work concurrent body of literature has adopted the view of the kernel or laplacian-based spectral representation learning~\cite{deng2022neural, balestriero2022contrastive}, which we also share in this work.
 We highlight our main difference to the results provided in these very recent papers.~\cite{balestriero2022contrastive} does a brilliant job connecting and characterizing modern SSL methods into classical existing counterparts.
 However, it does not answer an important question whether an incomplete a priori knowledge about the data manifold stemming from augmentations can provide a good approximation to essentially nonlinear dimensionality reduction methods such as LLE~\cite{roweis2000nonlinear}, MDS~\cite{kruskal1964multidimensional}, and kernel PCA~\cite{scholkopf1998nonlinear}.